Bill 21 – An Act to Protect Patients

 - When any complaint is investigated, the investigator (or Complaints Director) must interview the complainant (subject to limited exceptions).

 - There are separate definitions for “sexual abuse” and “sexual misconduct”.
-Sexual abuse relates to physical acts, and sexual misconduct consists of objectionable conduct, behavior or remarks.
+Sexual abuse relates to physical acts, and sexual misconduct consists of objectionable conduct, behaviour or remarks.

 - Where the allegations relate to sexual abuse or sexual misconduct, the hearings director must appoint at least one member to the hearing tribunal that has the same gender identity as the patient.